top of page

 4. Place the pot over medium heat and bring the mixture to a gentle boil.
 Stir frequently to prevent sticking and burning.

-5. Reduce the heat to a simmer and continue to cook, stirring occasionally, until the mixture thickens.
-This can take about 20-30 minutes.
+5. Reduce the heat to a simmer and continue cooking, stirring occasionally, until the mixture has thickened.
+This process typically takes 20-30 minutes.
 You can test the jam's consistency by placing a small amount on a cold plate.
 If it sets and wrinkles when pushed with a finger, it's ready.

 6. As the jam cooks, skim off any foam that forms on the surface using a spoon.